UPPMAX/HPC-python/docs/batch.rst

         .. code-block:: sh

-            #!/bin/bash
+            #!/bin/bash -l
-            #SBATCH -A NAISS2023-22-500 # Change to your own after the course
+            #SBATCH -A naiss2023-22-500 # Change to your own after the course
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core